Multiple choice fields are fields that contain a list of choices that your form respondents can select from. Types of multiple-choice fields include:

 - A preview of your data set, featuring the first five rows of the CSV and the last two rows

-- The total number of entries (rows) in the data set
+- The total number of rows and columns in the dataset

-- Click Done to complete setup and return to the Form Builder
+- Click Apply to complete the setup and return to the Form Builder

 Begin typing in the text input field.
 As you do, you'll see a list of possible values suggested.
 Click on one of the values to select it and set the field value to that choice.